4GeeksAcademy/machine-learning-content/06-ml_algos/k-nearest-neighbors.md

+---
+description: >-
+  Master K-nearest neighbors (KNN) for classification and regression tasks.
+  Learn about distance metrics, hyperparameterization, and optimize your model today!
+---
 ## K-nearest neighbors (KNN)

 The **K-nearest neighbors** model, better known by its acronym **KNN** is an algorithm used for classification and regression tasks.
 In KNN, a data point is classified or predicted based on the most classes or values of the `K` nearest data points in the feature space.